-Property and equipment are expensed in the year of acquisition unless the balances are significant..
-During the year, the Centre expensed \$701 (2020 - \$62) of equipment and book purchases.
+Property and equipment are expensed in the year of acquisition unless the balances are significant.
+During the year, the Centre expensed \$10,696 (2021 - \$701) of equipment and book purchases.
+The Centre's property and equipment includes office and computer equipment.